Manta-Network/docs/docs/concepts/proofID.md

 # ProofID

 ProofID is a protocol that allows users to verify their identity on-chain.
-Imagine that a user has an online identity linked to a private soul-bound token (i.e. an NFT which cannot be transferred).
-In order to prove their identity, they would need to:
+Imagine that a user has an online identity linked to a private soul-bound token (SBT), which is an NFT that cannot be transferred.
+We refer to the private SBT as a zkSBT.
+To prove their identity, they would need to:
 1. Show the zkSBT has been minted to their zkAddress.
-2. Show they have spending rights to that zkAddress.
+1. Show they have spending rights to that zkAddress.

 ## Transaction Data
 In order to perform the first step, let us recall how a [zkAsset (in this case, a zkSBT) is encoded in a UTXO](zkAsset.md)